PranavDalvi/Aapi-Ai-Django-ChatBot/README.md

 # How to run ChatBot on your computer 🤔
-- To understand the steps given below you should know how to create new Django project and Python virtual environment.
+- To understand the steps given below, you should know how to create a new Django project and a Python virtual environment.
 1. Download the required libraries from requirements.txt (Python virtual environment is required).
-2. Create a new Django project. (why? because we will be needing secret key to run the project)
+2. Create a new Django project. (why?
+Because we will need a `secret key` to run the project).
 3. Open the newly created Django project and copy the full string of secret key from `settings.py`.
-4. Now open the ChatBot project then open the project folder and create the new file named as `.env` and paste the secret key.
+4. Now open the ChatBot project then open the project folder and create a new file named as `.env` and paste the secret key.
 - .env file should look like this:
 ```
 SECRET_KEY = 'dlm*zt#1-3g!xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'